Logo

 if (process.env.NODE_ENV !== 'production') globalForPrisma.prisma = db

-Next, let's set up the Auth API.
-Create a new file called server/auth/index.ts and add the following code:
+Next, let's create a class called Session that handles session management.
+Create a new file called server/auth/session.ts and add the following code:

 const bytes = new Uint8Array(20)